liferay/liferay-docs/devGuide/en/chapters/04-liferay-faces-development.markdown

 in the `WEB-INF/portlet.xml` descriptor.

-This example excerpt from a `WEB-INF/portlet.xml` descriptor demonstrates setting a public render parameter for a customer ID, shared between a customer portlet and a bookings portlet:
+This example excerpt from a `WEB-INF/portlet.xml` descriptor demonstrates setting a public render parameter for a customer ID, shared between a Customers portlet and a Bookings portlet:

     <portlet>
         <portlet-name>customersPortlet</portlet-name>